augustusnaz/laravel-vouchers/README.md

-Ecommerce voucher generator.
-It associates vouchers with any eloquent models and allows multiple models to own/redeem vouchers.
+An ecommerce voucher generator.
+It associates vouchers with any eloquent model and allows multiple models to own/redeem vouchers.

 This package is based on [beyondcode / **laravel-vouchers**](https://github.com/beyondcode/laravel-vouchers) and [zgabievi / **laravel-promocodes**](https://github.com/zgabievi/laravel-promocodes).
 Check them out, you might find them more appropriate for your application.